2.7.8. Road Warrior Access VPN Using Libreswan and XAUTH with X.509

 There are three possible backends for XAUTH:

-/etc/pam.d/pluto to authenticate the user.
-Pam can be configured to use various backends by itself.
+/etc/pam.d/plutoto authenticate the user.
+Pluggable Authentication Modules (PAM) can be configured to use various backends by itself.
 It can use the system account user-password scheme, an LDAP directory, a RADIUS server or a custom password authentication module.
+See the Using Pluggable Authentication Modules (PAM) chapter for more information.

 /etc/ipsec.d/nsspassword).
 The format of this file is similar to the Apache

-conn remoteusers to offer VPN to remove users, a password file entry should look as follows:
+conn remoteusersto offer VPN to remote users, a password file entry should look as follows:

 XAUTH_FAILED.
 Such users can then be redirected, for example, using iptables DNAT, to a “walled garden” where they can contact the administrator or renew a paid subscription to the service.